|Home » ACP » ACP Service Manager Pro

 Now you can edit away the cosmetic idiosyncrasies in your Services menu.
-You can permanently remove items you have no use for (but back them up 'just in case').
+You can permanently remove items you have no use for.
 You can change or remove keyboard shortcuts.
 And it's language independent too.

 ACP Service Manager Pro lets you at everything in the configuration of your services.
 All fields are editable.
-Your OS X system preferences pane has nothing like this.
+Your System Preferences pane has nothing like this.

 Create backups of your current services, restore or remove them.

-ACP Service Manager Pro ships with a 'grab bag' of a dozen text services and nearly 2,000 (two thousand) web services you can add to your services menu at any time.
+ACP Service Manager Pro comes with a 'grab bag' of a dozen text services and several thousand web services that you can add to your services menu at any time.

 Learning Curve: Baker Street Blues